 Last year we bought a house with a large back garden.
 We don't have any pets ourselves, but the previous owners had cats.
-I think every cat in the neighbourhood used to hang out in our garden until we said enough was enough.
-We have a young daughter, and I don't want to stop her playing in our garden as she gets older because of cat mess.
+I think every cat in the neighbourhood used to hang out in our garden—until we said enough was enough.
+We have a young daughter, and I don't want to stop her from playing in our garden as she gets older because of cat mess.
 Cat faeces can be highly toxic to children and pregnant women.

-Another issue is that they scare/kill wildlife, especially birds.
+Another issue is that they scare and sometimes kill wildlife, especially birds.
 I decided to research ways in which other people stop cats from coming into their gardens.
 Gardening forums were very useful, but the best source of information by far was my father, who has grown flowers, fruit and vegetables for years.

 What Are the Solutions?

 Cats don't like to get wet.
 Keep a water pistol filled with water nearby when you are in the garden or by your back door.
 When you see a cat come into your garden, aim and fire.
 Some people reckon that after experiencing this a few times, cats will think twice about trespassing.
 It’s harmless, but as we all know, a bit time-consuming.
 If a lot of cats visit your garden, then this solution might not be as effective as others.

 If you live in a dry climate and use a sprinkler system, you will probably find that cats are not really a nuisance you have to deal with.

 You will probably have these in your home.
 People have achieved a degree of success with these.
 Simply disperse them around the perimeter of your garden or where needed.
 If you require more coffee grounds, you can obtain more from local coffee shops for free.
 It is believed that cats don’t like the smell and will go elsewhere.
 Every few weeks or so, you should replace the peel, coffee grounds or white pepper to maintain the effect.